-1. 🏆 Best Overall 5-Star Palm Hotel (Atlantis The Palm)
+1. 🏆 Best Overall Palm Hotel For First-Time Visitors and Families (Atlantis The Palm)

 Pros: